larsthorup/node-local-require/README.md

 ## Verification

 You can optionally declare local modules and their dependencies in package.json.
-If so, local() will verify requests against the declaration, except if NODE_ENV is production:
+If so, local() will verify requests against the declaration, unless NODE_ENV is production:

     {
       "config": {